pkestene/euler2d_kokkos/Readme.md

 ## If you already have Kokkos installed

 Just make sure that your env variable `CMAKE_PREFIX_PATH` point to the location where Kokkos where installed.
-More precisely if Kokkos is installed in `KOKKOS_ROOT`, you add `$KOKKOS_ROOT/lib/cmake` to your `CMAKE_PREFIX_PATH`; this way kokkos will be find automagically by cmake, and the right Kokkos backend will be selected.
+More precisely if Kokkos is installed in `KOKKOS_ROOT`, you add `$KOKKOS_ROOT/lib/cmake` to your `CMAKE_PREFIX_PATH`; this way kokkos will be found automagically by cmake, and the right Kokkos backend will be selected.

 ```shell
 mkdir -p build; cd build